Skip to main content

 Using Kubernetes Labels

-# Configure error rate activation delay (for example, 5 minutes)
+# Configure error rate activation delay (example: 3 minutes)

-# Configure latency activation delay (for example, 3 minutes)
+# Configure latency activation delay (example: 3 minutes)

 kubectl label svc -n <namespace> <service-name> "causely.ai/latency-activation-delay=3"